 Steps built by the CCC showing you’re one mile high inside a mountain.

 Today the caverns are part of a 3000 acre park of the same name.
 There are campsites, hiking and biking trails, a visitor’s center, a store and a cafe (summer only).
 Cavern tours are available from May 1 to September 30.

 The tours are two hours long and can be strenuous.
 The altitude here is 5300 feet.
 There is a long uphill walk to the entrance of the cavern, where you meet your guide.
 During the tour, you will ascend or descend 600 steps, slide through narrow tunnels between chambers and work your way around close passageways.
 It covers about two linear miles and ends 200 feet below where you started.
 The temperature is 50 degrees year round.
 Wear a sweater and good rubber soled shoes.
 Also bring some water.
 If you are out of shape, extremely overweight or claustrophobic, you might want to skip this tour.
 We’ve been on many cave/cavern tours and this one was probably the toughest one we’ve seen that’s open to the general public.

-I would also take a flashlight.
+I would also take a flashlight or two.
+(Remember-Two is one and one is none.)
 The cave is wired with lights and communications systems.
 The guide has radio contact with the Visitor Center at all times and checks in with them regularly.
 But after being in that darkness for two minutes, I’d have my own backup with me.

 The rest of the park is breath taking (sometimes literally) and is an outdoorsman’s paradise.
 There are no geocaches in the park, but there are a half dozen within a short drive and they are on the upper end of the difficulty scale.
 If you’re looking for adventure caching, Montana is the place to be.
 More information and details about this cool place can be found on Montana’s state park website.